emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 * Is it easy to setup ?
 * How much downtime ?
-* Above all else : is the damn thing working ?
+* Above all else : Is the damn thing working ?

 ## In the Beginning...